adnannoor94/portfolio-app/README.md

 # The Code Behind

 In terms of react, the whole application is divided in 4 major components: **Main, History, Contact, LeftInfoPanel** and **RightMenuPanel**.
 As the name suggests, each component deals with all the working regarding the named functionality.
+Every component is written with React Hooks.

 CSS is written in SASS for better flexibility of coding style.